devopness/devopness/docs/projects/add-project.md

 1. On the upper-right corner of the list click `ADD PROJECT`
 1. Provide a name to the `Project` being added.
 For example, "My Product"
 1. Click `CONFIRM`
-1. Once the project is created, a new `Environment` will be added to the project
+1. Check the project details view to see the project's current resources
-1. You will be redirected to the `Environment` edit form
-1. Review and update the `Name` of the environment
-1. Review and update the `Environment Type`
-1. Click `CONFIRM`